1985 Volvo International

-The 1985 Volvo International was a men's tennis tournament played on outdoor hard courts at the Stratton Mountain Resort in Stratton Mountain, Vermont, United States, and was part of the 1985 Nabisco Grand Prix.
+The 1985 Volvo International was a men's tennis tournament played on outdoor hard courts at the Stratton Mountain Resort in Stratton Mountain, Vermont, United States.
+It was part of the 1985 Nabisco Grand Prix.
 It was the 13th edition of the tournament and was held from August 5 through August 12, 1985.
 First-seeded John McEnroe won the singles title and earned $40,000 first-prize money.